 Details of 3rd highest number of centuries

 Nobody can match the run-scoring proficiency of King Kohli in modern-day cricket.
 Scoring his maiden century in 2009 at the Eden Gardens, Kohli announced his arrival in international cricket.
-Soon he became the world’s greatest run chaser after the 86-ball 133 not out against Sri Lanka in 2012.
+Soon he became the world’s greatest run-chaser after the 86-ball 133 not out against Sri Lanka in 2012.
 The same year he scored his ODI best of 183 against Pakistan.
 When his Indian fans felt the captaincy pressure would slow him down, he bounced back like no other cricketer ever before.
-Since 2013, Kohli has amassed the second-highest number of ODI centuries (43) which is second to the 45 ODI centuries by Sachin Tendulkar.
+Since 2008, Kohli has amassed the second-highest number of ODI centuries (47) which is second to the 49 ODI centuries by Sachin Tendulkar.

 Kohli’s Test performance became polished after the 2014-15 Border-Gavaskar Trophy.
 Here, he became the fourth Indian to score centuries in both the innings of a Test match.
-In 2016, Kohli achieved the feat of scoring more than three double centuries in a calendar year.
-His T20 best score stands at 94, very close to a century.
-At the mere age of 31, Kohli has achieved what several cricketing legends have failed to.
-The captain of the Indian cricket team ranks third for scoring most centuries in cricket.
+In 2016, Kohli achieved the feat of scoring more than three double-centuries in a calendar year.
+His T20 best score stands at 122, his first t20 century in so many years finally came in an Asia Cup match against Afghanistan.
+At the mere age of 34, Kohli has achieved what several cricketing legends have failed to do.
+The former captain of the Indian cricket team ranks third for scoring most centuries in cricket.

 Watch Virat Kohli’s best century